Instant Pot Parmesan Risotto

 liquids and rice for risotto in a bowl

-9. Allow it to release naturally or you can manually release the pressure.
+2. Turn the valve to release naturally or you can do a quick release of the pressure.

 Parmesan risotto in a blue serving dish and a serving spoon